zio/zio-http/docs/website/docs/v1.x/dsl/headers.md

 Headers DSL provides plenty of powerful operators that can be used to add, remove, modify and verify headers.
 Headers APIs could be used on client, server, and middleware.

-`zio.http.Headers`      - represents an immutable collection of headers i.e. essentially a `Chunk[(String, String)]`.
+`zio.http.model.headers.Headers` - represents an immutable collection of headers i.e. essentially a `Chunk[(String, String)]`.

 `zio.http.HeaderNames`           - commonly used header names.

 `zio.http.HeaderValues`          - commonly used header values

 `Headers` have following type of helpers
 - Constructors -  Provides a list of helpful methods that can create `Headers`.